Four glasses of beer on a bar

 In some of these states, including Alaska, Kentucky, and New Hampshire, there are dry or damp communities where DTC alcohol shipments are not allowed.

-Nevada used to be on the above list, but as of July 1, 2021, breweries can no longer ship directly to consumers in Nevada.
+Nevada used to allow DTC beer shipping, but as of July 1, 2021, breweries can no longer ship directly to consumers in Nevada.

 Direct shipping with a twist